autoas/as/doc/EN/build-env-setup.md

 As above, we actually simulate a simple diagnostic session test, CanApp is equivalent to a CAN node, IsoTpSend is equivalent to another diagnostic node.
 As for the principle of simulation, please see the follow-up article.

 Now, basically, the development environment setup is done.
-Enjoy！
+Enjoy�?